mark-when/markwhen/README.md

 2022-02-22T16:27:08.369Z: More specific thing 2021-01-02T06:27:00Z-2022: ongoing project work until the end of 2022

 ```

 <br>
 <br>

 #### Date Ranges
 A date range is a period from one date to another.
 Every event has an associated date range, whether it has an explicitly written end date or not.
-A date range is typically `Date[-Date]`; that is, one date optionally followed by a dash and another date (no spaces).
+A date range is typically `Date[-Date]`; that is, one date optionally followed by a dash and another date.

 If an end date is not specified, the range is as long as its granularity.